Mária Széchy: Legal battles with the Bethlens and second marriage

-Life in Tasnád
+Life in Tasnád and Murány

 After her brief second marriage, Széchy lived an active life managing her estates.
+In late November 1637, she was noted to have ridden to a nearby town on horseback, dressed in men's clothing, equipped with two pistols, and accompanied only by men, perhaps because she feared another attack by her husband.
 She expressed an interest in agriculture.
 She purchased expensive clothing, jewellery, and furniture, but also gave donations to poor students and hospitals.
-She always spent more than she could afford and often had to mortgage her jewellery or sell land.
+She travelled frequently to Nagyvárad and attended the grape harvest festival yearly in the region where she herself owned grape hills.
+As a result, she always spent more than she could afford and often had to mortgage her jewellery or sell land.
 In November 1640, she sold Déva and moved to Tasnád.
-László Véglesi Horváth sued Széchy, claiming that his father had been unlawfully deprived of Tasnád.
-The lawsuit lasted for years, and Széchy used the support of her mother.
-In spring 1640, she visited Murány and brought legal and financial advisers to Tasnád.
-She also spent a part of every year, especially winters, with her mother, where she could also see her sisters and their families.
+A local man sued Széchy, claiming that his father had been unlawfully deprived of Tasnád, a lawsuit that lasted for years; she herself started numerous suits against her ex-husband and others.
+Like most 17^{th}-century Hungarian nobles, she was involved in near-constant litigation.
+In spring 1640, she visited Murány to bring legal and financial advisers to Tasnád for this suit.
+In general, she spent a part of every year, especially winters, with her mother, where she could also see her sisters and their families.
+Some of her domestic staff, such as her cook, were from Murány as well.

-Mária Drugeth demanded absolute obedience even from her adult daughters and clashed with them about this.
-She prized frugality as a virtue, and she repeatedly chastised Széchy for living wastefully.
-Seeing that she could not reform her daughter's behaviour, she made a will that preferred Széchy's two living sisters above her.
-Drugeth demanded that her daughter sign her inheritance away, but Széchy was unwilling, until her mother imprisoned her in Murány in 1641.
-Immediately upon being released, she declared the document to have been coerced and invalid, then travelled to judge royal Count János Homonnay to officially claim the same.
-She also protested against any future will her mother would make to disadvantage her.
+Mária Homonnay demanded absolute obedience from her daughters, which lead to conflicts.
+She repeatedly chastised Széchy for living wastefully and made a will that left more wealth to her other two living daughters, Kata and Éva (Borbála had died childless in 1637).
+Homonnay demanded that her daughter sign her inheritance away and imprisoned her in Murány in 1641 when she was unwilling.
+Immediately upon her release released, Széchy declared the document she had signed to have been coerced and invalid, then travelled to judge royal Count János Homonnay to officially claim the same.
+At the same time, she protested against any future will her mother would make that disadvantaged her.